A detail of Trinity by Judy Martin

 May 25 to June 4, 2017

 Article from Burnaby Now

-This free exhibition marking the 6oth anniversary of the Anglican Foundation of Canada features thirty Canadian textile artists and their explorations into the realm of the sacred.
-The works span from new perspectives on centuries-old religious vestments, liturgical items and ritual practices to radical reinterpretations of sacred space and private meditation.
+This free exhibition marking the 6oth anniversary of the Anglican Foundation of Canada featured thirty Canadian textile artists and their explorations into the realm of the sacred.
+The works spanned from new perspectives on centuries-old religious vestments, liturgical items and ritual practices to radical reinterpretations of sacred space and private meditation.
 The work of these artists offers insight into the significant role cloth plays in the Canadian contemporary spiritual landscape.

 Displayed in Christ Church Cathedral’s chancel, the exhibition was organized by Thomas Roach and supported by a curating circle (Debra Sparrow, Salish weaver; Barbara Heller, tapestry weaver; and Angela Clarke, curator) who selected work from submissions from across the country.

-An impressive array of traditional and innovative textile media and processes are included: tapestry and jacquard weaving; piecing and quilting; hand and machine stitching; dyeing and printing; embroidery and embellishment.
+An impressive array of traditional and innovative textile media and processes were included: tapestry and jacquard weaving; piecing and quilting; hand and machine stitching; dyeing and printing; embroidery and embellishment.
 The work reveals that spiritual conversations in textiles are an important means through which Canadian artists seek inspiration both artistically and spiritually.

 Whether these artists are challenging their concepts of the unknown and the immensity of the cosmos, or looking inward to engage in private meditations, they find in their work a means to contemplate the world around them, participate in the act of creation, and engage in prayer.

 Terry Aske, New Westminster, BC